BlogELA for KidsHow to Teach Alphabet to Kids: 15 Best Ways

 Use flashcards with objects that start with the same letter displayed on the flash.
 Anything taught to preschoolers must be specific and simple so they can retain whatever they learn.
 For early learners, flashcards must be precise.

-Kids love to eat; hence one of the best ways to teach the alphabet is by giving them food in the shape of letters or arranging baking sessions where children can use letter-shaped cookie cutters for making cookies.
+Kids love to eat; hence one of the best ways to teach the alphabet to 3-4 year olds is by giving them food in the shape of letters or arranging baking sessions where they can use letter-shaped cookie cutters for making cookies.

 There are cereals shaped like letters, noodles in the shape of letters, and letter-shaped biscuits that can make snacks or mealtime fun.
 As they eat, they will recognize letters and learn faster.
 The idea is to push letter recognition throughout the day so that kids can easily learn the letters over time.